appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 <dd>

-Use to set labels and values for options in the list of the Multiselect widget.
+Use to set labels and values for options in the list of the MultiSelect widget.
 Options must be specified as an array of objects with a `label` and `value` property.
 The `label` property represents the text that's displayed to the user, while the `value` property is the actual data that's stored and used in your application.
 For example:

 ```js